-Cerame-Unie is an umbrella organisation representing the European ceramic industry structured in ten ceramic sectors.
+Cerame-Unie is an umbrella organisation representing the European ceramic industry structured in nine ceramic sectors.
 Cerame-Unie holds the secretariat of both the umbrella association and seven of its sectors.
-The secretariats of the remaining three sectors are in Paris (FEPA), Hagen (EEA) and Brussels (EXCA).
+The secretariats of the remaining two sectors are in Hagen (EEA) and Brussels (EXCA).

-Our members and associate members, both federations of national associations and direct members, are established in 30 European countries, including 26 EU Member States.
-The ceramic industry is reported as gathering about 2,000 companies in the EU, including not only large international groups but also a large proportion of SMEs (80%) from ten different sectors, truly embodying the European motto, “United in diversity”.
+Our members and associate members, both federations of national associations and direct members, are established in 30 European countries, including 27 EU Member States.
+The ceramic industry is reported as gathering about 2000 companies in the EU, including not only large international groups but also a large proportion of SMEs (80%) from nine different sectors, truly embodying the European motto, “United in diversity”.

 According to article 5 of the Cerame-Unie by-laws, "the association is open to European Federations bringing together National Federations or National Federations interested in ceramic industry, or, for lack of those, private companies active in the ceramic industry or whose business is linked to the ceramic industry".